EN

 Lucas Leffler

-Wet collodion print of the Kodak building implosion (Rochester, NY, October 2007) on 429 iPhone screens (model 11), flush-mounted Frame
+Wet collodion print of the Kodak building implosion (Rochester, NY, October 2007), displayed on 168 iPhone 11 screens, flush-mounted in an aluminium f

 Unique artwork